BlogJob Search15+ Best Jobs for the Future That Will Be in High Demand

 Some of the key responsibilities of social service managers include analyzing policies, suggesting modifications or devising new ones, organizing staff, managing goals and projects, and more.
 Most of them work full-time for government agencies, non-profit organizations, and similar institutions.

-Social service managers earn a median annual salary of $74,240, and their job outlook is at a solid 9%, which is much faster than most other occupations.
+Social service managers earn a median annual salary of $78,240, and the expected employment growth at a solid 6% by 2034, which is much faster than most other occupations.
 Entry-level requirements include a bachelor’s degree and some work experience, but no more than 5 years.

 #12.
 Management Analyst